AUD/USD analysis: Breakout occurs

 AUD/USD

-The Australian Dollar rose by 54 pips or 0.71% against the US Dollar on Thursday.
-The surge was stopped by a resistance line at the 0.7660 level during yesterday's trading session.
+The Australian Dollar surged by 60 pips or 0.79% against the US Dollar on Tuesday.
+A breakout occurred through the upper line of a descending channel pattern during the morning hours of Wednesday.

-The AUD/USD exchange rate reversed from the 0.7660 area during the Asian session on Friday.
-A breakout occurs through the lower boundary of an ascending channel pattern.
+Given that a breakout has occurred, buyers are likely to dominate the exchange rate during the following trading session.
+The potential target for bullish traders will be near the weekly R2 at 0.7715.

-However, a support level at 0.7606 could provide support for the currency exchange rate within this session.
+However, the currency exchange rate could make a brief short-term retracement from a resistance level at 0.7685 today.

 This overview can be used only for informational purposes.
 Dukascopy SA is not responsible for any losses arising from any investment based on any recommendation, forecast or other information herein contained.